synapto-ai/synapto/README.md

 ### 🚷 Using AI for contribution

+> [!IMPORTANT]
-It is not allowed to use LLMs to generate contributions other than RFCs.
+> It is not allowed to use LLMs to generate contributions other than RFCs.
 Treat all AI-generated code as legally "tainted" or untrusted because there is no assurance the code is not GPL / Proprietary / AGPL / Business Licensed.

 ### 📬 Pull Request Workflow